Weekly $21 Grocery Haul

 Are they the best quality?
 No. But neither are most spices at grocery stores.

 For better spices, I look in international grocery stores for the whole seed or pod – whole cumin seeds, whole coriander, etc. Quite often, you can buy them by the pound.
-Or I like places like the Bulk Herb Store (affiliate link), which gives you wholesale prices and ships them straight to you.

 Total spent at Aldi: $3

 Altogether, we spent around $21 the first week of September.